Tochemey/goakt/README.md

 Observability is key in distributed system.
 It helps to understand and track the performance of a system.
 Go-Akt offers out of the box features that can help track, monitor and measure the performance of a Go-Akt based system.

-#### Tracing

-One can enable/disable tracing on a Go-Akt actor system to instrument and measure the performance of some of the methods.
-Go-Akt uses under the hood [OpenTelemetry](https://opentelemetry.io/docs/instrumentation/go/) to instrument a system.
-One just need to use the `WithTracing` option when instantiating a Go-Akt actor system and use the default [Telemetry](./telemetry/telemetry.go) engine or set a custom one with `WithTelemetry` option of the actor system.

 #### Metrics